How to Prevent Identity Theft

 - Keep a list of telephone numbers to call to report the loss or theft of your wallet.

-For more information, visit the Federal Trade Commission (FTC), a government organization that is in charge of protecting American consumers.
+For more information, visit the Federal Trade Commission (FTC), a government organization in charge of protecting American consumers against identity theft.

 Buying goods and managing your finances online has become easier and more convenient than ever before.
 At the same time, identity thieves are getting smarter and bolder, and, sadly, data breaches are becoming a common occurrence.
 In the past few years, the credit bureau Equifax, credit card company Capital One, and LifeLock, a service intended to protect consumer data from identity theft, were all targeted by hackers.